spatialwalk/AvatarKit-Web-Demo/README.md

    - Character will generate animations based on audio in real-time
    - You can see character's mouth, expressions, and other animations

+### External Data Mode (Pre-recorded Audio/Animation)

+> ⚠️ **Important**: External Data Mode requires the SPAvatar digital human server-side SDK to generate animation keyframes.
+The audio and animation data files used in these examples are pre-generated using the server-side SDK.
+In production, you must integrate with the SPAvatar server-side SDK to generate animation keyframes from audio.

+1. **Initialize SDK** - Configure environment
+   - Select environment (US/CN/Test)

+2. **Enter Character ID** - Specify the character to load
+   - Get character ID from SDK management platform

+3. **Load Character** - Download and initialize character resources
+   - SDK will automatically download character models and textures
+   - Display loading progress

+4. **Play Data** - Load and play pre-recorded audio and animation files
+   - Audio files are automatically resampled from 24kHz to 16kHz
+   - Animation keyframes are synchronized with audio playback
+   - Data is streamed at 2x playback speed to ensure smooth playback
+   - **Note**: The animation keyframes must be generated using the SPAvatar server-side SDK

 ## 🔧 Configuration

 ### Environment Configuration